edouardfouche/MCDE-experiments/README.md

 This repository contains the original implementation of MCDE/MWP and the information to reproduce the experiments in the paper.
 For this reason, it is partially frozen at the time of publication.
 To use the most recent and maintained implementation of MCDE/MWP, please visit this [repository](https://github.com/edouardfouche/MCDE).
+See also the experiments from our [follow-up study](https://github.com/edouardfouche/MCDE-EXTENDED).

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.